Dear Addams Community:

 Addams Crosswalk Construction on Springinsguth Road

-Yesterday students were assigned hallway lockers for the first time this year.
+During the coming half day, Thursday, October 7, students are going to be assigned hallway lockers for the first time this year.
 The use of lockers will be completely optional and students will still need to carry a backpack throughout the day.
 Until students are used to opening and closing lockers, they will only be used before and after school (to put away coats and things they do not want to carry all day.)
 After a week or two, we will then begin to allow students to use the locker once during the school day to lighten the load of their backpacks.
 Again, the use of lockers this year is completely optional.

 Eighth Grade High School Placement Exam